ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/sb-beacon-api/+generated__beaconMapSchema.md

 __Type:__ object
 __Description:__ Map of a Beacon, its entry types and endpoints.
-It is conceptually similar to a website sitemap.
+It isconceptually similar to a website sitemap.
 ### Properties

 <table id="schema-properties-table">